Prenuptial Agreements and Postnuptial Agreements in New York

 - Indicate responsibility for attorney fees

-Litigation to Challenge a Prenuptial Agreement
+Litigation to Challenge a Prenuptial Agreement in NY

 Although prenuptial agreements are generally enforceable under New York law, you might have a legitimate basis to challenge the contract depending on the facts and circumstances of your situation.